A Piece of poetry – ‘It’s Art but you can wear it’ MM

 into my pieces – both literally and figuratively.
 This is quite contrary to the heavy medium of

 bronze itself.
-I enjoy this contraction and so found myself suspending works in
+I enjoy this contradiction and so found myself suspending works in

 an effort to portray a ‘lightness of being’, a feeling of untethered freedom